Cluster Option

 model save 'excavate-cluster'

-The vertical displacement of both normal and cluster run is shown in Figure 6.
+Vertical displacement in the normal and cluster models is shown in Figure 6.
 The results coincide with each other.
 A datafile to check result compatibility is provided below.

 model restore "excavate"